bwwhitaker/cloaked/README.md

 # cloaked
- A minesweeper inspired game searching for Cloaked enemy ships.
+ A minesweeper inspired game searching for cloaked enemy ships.